global-asp/asp-source/en/0054_how-tortoises-nose-became-crooked.md

 Tortoise and bit him deeply on the nose.

 ##
-Tortoise’s nose began to bleed.
+Tortoise's nose began to bleed.

 ##
 Tortoise had impatiently entered into the fight.